My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Bordered by the University of Tokyo and Meiji University, the Kanda and Jimbocho area has a laid-back, student-town atmosphere that's perfect for leisurely exploration.
-Students flock to The Mausoleum of Confucius at Yushima to pray for good exam results, and readers trawl Jimbocho for new and secondhand books.
+With a number of universities within walking distance, the Kanda and Jimbocho area has a laid-back, student-town atmosphere that's perfect for leisurely exploration.
+Students flock to the Mausoleum of Confucius at Yushima to pray for good exam results, and readers trawl Jimbocho for new and secondhand books.
 If you're hungry, try the delicious and inexpensive local curry or soba.
 Close to Tokyo Station, Ueno, Ochanomizu and Akihabara, it's a convenient base for exploring the wider city.